 Besides powering your home with clean and renewable energy, solar panels offer a fantastic return on investment too.
 While savings vary from house to house and depending on your own individual usage, any surplus is transferred back to the national grid, and you’ll receive a nice bonus for your troubles.
 Once installed, solar panels require very little maintenance too.
 There are also a few government incentives and grants worth researching.

 Did you know that plantation shutters can save you money on your energy bills?
 It’s true!
 Shutters are made-to-measure and always fitted flush to the window.
 This keeps out irksome drafts, preventing the kind of heat loss that normally happens with windows.
 So, by installing some eco-shutters, you’ll find that the heating is on less, which in turn saves you money on your energy bills.
 Plus, our shutters are made from sustainably sourced hardwood, so you can rest easy in the knowledge that your shutters are having minimal impact on the environment.
 Furthermore, shutters are incredibly long lasting with the potential to be a fixture in your home for decades.

-If you’re interested in getting eco shutters for your home, get in touch today.
-Call us on 0800 970 0800, send an email to email@example.com, or request a free on-site appointment via our website today.
+If you’re interested in getting eco shutters for your home, contact us today.
+Call us on 0800 970 0800, send an email to firstname.lastname@example.org, or request a free on-site survey via our website today.